NounHealth

 What Does “kakapoy” Mean in Bisaya?

 In Bisaya (Cebuano), kakapoy translates to exhaustion / extreme tiredness.
-The word has multiple closely related meanings: exhaustion, extreme tiredness, all used depending on context.
+The word covers closely related meanings — exhaustion, extreme tiredness — the right one depends on context.

 Bisaya word